 - Large group teaching (lectures)

-In addition, you will be expected to undertake significant self-directed study each week, depending on the demands of individual modules.
 The number of contact hours may vary from semester to semester, however, on average, it is likely to be around 14 contact hours per week.
+In addition, you will be expected to undertake significant self-directed study each week of around 25 hours, depending on the demands of individual modules.

 This course can be studied on a full-time or part-time basis.
 Whilst we would like to give you all the information about our part-time offering here, it is tailored for each course each year depending on the number of part-time applicants.
 Therefore, the part-time teaching arrangements vary.
 Please request information about studying this course part-time.

 You will have timetabled classes, online tutorials, and seminars, with all your learning activities available on-demand so that you can learn at the best time and location for you.

 As an innovative and enterprising institution, the University may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the University may deliver certain contact hours and assessments via online technologies and methods.